adam-p/yesterday-i-learned/java.md

 1. There is a [Java REPL online](http://www.javarepl.com/term.html).
 There isn't one locally, but you can download java-repl, [whatever that web version uses](https://github.com/albertlatacz/java-repl).
 1. There is no `someArray[-1]`.
 Do it with `someArray[someArray.length - 1]`.
 1. The [array literal](https://stackoverflow.com/questions/1200621/how-do-i-declare-and-initialize-an-array-in-java) is done with curly brackets.
 C does the same thing.
 Blame C.
+1. There's an ["effectively final"](https://stackoverflow.com/questions/20938095/difference-between-final-and-effectively-final) state: A variable or parameter whose value is never changed after it is initialized is effectively final.
+References to objects are also effectively final, even if the objects themselves change.
+Effectively final variables do not give compiler errors if they were really declared with `final`.